HimadriChakra12/Zoxcode/README.md

 # Zoxcode  or Zoxide-like

-A [Zoxcode](https://marketplace.visualstudio.com/items?itemName=HimadriChakraborty.zoxide-like)(alike) cd and autojumping for VScode or formally Visual Studio Code.
+[Zoxcode](https://marketplace.visualstudio.com/items?itemName=HimadriChakraborty.zoxide-like) formaly known as zoxide-like is a cd and autojumping(an inspiration from [zoxide](https://github.com/ajeetdsouza/zoxide)) for VScode or formally Visual Studio Code.
 Easy Solution for jumping to different directories.

 ## Preview